gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-fieldvalue.md

 date: 2019-11-17
 hideCoverImg: true
 tags: [Firebase]
+description: Using Fieldvalue with Firestore for easier updating the data.
 ---

 When using the Firestore SDK the [firebase.firestore.FieldValue](https://firebase.google.com/docs/reference/node/firebase.firestore.FieldValue) can be very useful for incrementing fields, altering arrays, using the server time, or deleting fields.